Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Introduction

-Here we present the ESO Large Program 114.27BY (PI: M. Scialpi), consisting of adaptive-optics-assisted Multi Unit Spectroscopic Explorer (MUSE, \citealt{Bacon10}) narrow-field mode observations (NFM) at the ESO’s Very Large Telescope (VLT) targeting 150 GMP-selected systems at sub-arcsec separations and $z>0.5$.
-In this paper, we describe the dataset of 30 systems collected during the first year (2025), including observing strategy, data reduction, and calibration procedures, and outline the analysis used to classify each system as dual AGN, lensed AGN, or foreground stellar alignment.
+Here we present the European Southern Observatory (ESO) Large Program 114.27BY (PI: M. Scialpi) consisting of adaptive-optics (AO) assisted Multi Unit Spectroscopic Explorer (MUSE, \citealt{Bacon10}) narrow-field mode (NFM) observations at ESO’s Very Large Telescope (VLT) targeting 150 GMP-selected systems at sub-arcsec separations and $z>0.5$.
+In this paper, we describe the dataset of 30 systems collected during the first year (2025) as well as the observing strategy, data reduction, and calibration procedures, and we outline the analysis used to classify each system as dual AGN, lensed AGN, or foreground stellar alignment.

 The paper is structured as follows.
 In Sect.~\ref{sec:target} we describe the GMP-based target selection and the use of integrated spectra to filter out AGN+star contaminants.
-Sect.~\ref{sec:obs} presents the MUSE observations, the data reduction, and the resulting dataset of images and spectra.
-Sect.~\ref{sec:analysis} details the spectral modeling and analysis procedures used to classify the systems and study their properties, while Sect.~\ref{sec:results} reports the spectroscopic properties and final classification of each observed system.
-Sect.~\ref{sec:distribution} examines the distributions of dual and lensed AGN as a function of separation, magnitude, and redshift, taking into account selection effects.
-Finally, in Sect.~\ref{sec:summary} we summarize the results, discuss the implications for the population of dual and lensed AGN at sub-arcsec separations, and outline the prospects for the full MUSE Large Program.
+Section~\ref{sec:obs} presents the MUSE observations, the data reduction, and the resulting dataset of images and spectra.
+Section~\ref{sec:analysis} details the spectral modeling and analysis procedures used to classify the systems and study their properties, while Sect.~\ref{sec:results} reports the spectroscopic properties and final classification of each observed system.
+Section~\ref{sec:distribution} examines the distributions of dual and lensed AGN as a function of separation, magnitude, and redshift while taking into account selection effects.
+Finally, in Sect.~\ref{sec:summary} we summarize the results, discuss the implications for the population of dual and lensed AGN at subarcsec separations, and outline the prospects for the full MUSE Large Program.
 All magnitudes we report are in the Vega system.
-We adopt a flat $\Lambda$CDM cosmology with parameters from \cite{Planck2020}, with $H_{\rm 0}=67.7\ {\rm km\ s^{-1}\ Mpc^{-1}}$ and $\Omega_{\rm m,0}=0.31$.
+We adopted a flat $\Lambda$CDM cosmology with parameters from \cite{Planck2020}, with $H_{\rm 0}=67.7\ {\rm km\ s^{-1}\ Mpc^{-1}}$ and $\Omega_{\rm m,0}=0.31$.